Juhan-Ahamed/rb-dashboard/README.md

 # Role-Based Login and Dashboard System

 A React-based application with TypeScript that implements a role-based authentication system with three user roles:
-Admin, Merchant, and Member.
+AdminPage, MerchantPage, and MemberPage.
 The application features protected routing, form validation, and role-specific dashboards.

 ## Features

-- **Role-Based Authentication**: Three distinct login/registration flows for Admin, Merchant, and Member roles
+- **Role-Based Authentication**: Three distinct login/registration flows for AdminPage, MerchantPage, and MemberPage roles
 - **Protected Routing**: Route protection based on user roles
 - **Form Validation**: Comprehensive form validation using React Hook Form and Zod
 - **State Management**: Redux with TypeScript for predictable state management